PatrickMihalcea/LeetCodeV2/README.md

     "[sample, ideas]"
 }

+IMPORTANT
+If you need multiple types like int[], and int as input:
+Change input Size variable to 2, this means you will use testCases[0] and testCases[1] as input and increment i by 2 in the for loop.
+So format becomes:
+int inputSize = 2;
+String[] testCases = {
+    "[1,2,3,4,5]","7",
+    "[6,7,8,9,0], "20"
+}

 Use helper functions from InputHelper.java to convert test cases into a useable format for the solution function.

 Change Main.java to run the desired solution.